CBD vs THC - The Difference Between Cannabidiol & Tetrahydrocannabinol

 In states where recreational and/or medical marijuana is legal, many people will utilize products that contain both CBD and THC.
 There’s some evidence that using these two cannabinoids together enhances both of their effects (although taking CBD along with THC may lessen the “high” associated with THC).

-You can also get this effect when combining CBD with other important cannabidiols.
+You can also get this effect when combining CBD with other important types of Cannabidiol.
 This phenomenon is referred to as the “entourage effect” and why CBD isolates aren’t as effect as a full-spectrum product.
 It’s similar to the idea that eating a whole carrot—which contains hundreds of synergistic compounds—is more nutritionally effective than eating isolated vitamins in supplement form.

 Because marijuana was illegal for so long (and still is in many states), research into the benefits of CBD and THC is still in the early stages.
-But so far, studies suggest these cannabinoids might yield a variety of benefits.
+But so far, studies suggest that Cannabidiol (CBD) oil might yield a variety of benefits.

 For example, there’s some evidence that CBD might help to: